aelassas/servy/README.md

 Together, these components provide a complete solution for wrapping any executable as a monitored Windows service with optional health checks and automatic recovery behavior.

+You can find detailed architecture overview in the [wiki](https://github.com/aelassas/servy/wiki/Architecture).

 ## Installation

 Servy ships with an installer created using [Inno Setup](https://jrsoftware.org/isinfo.php).